-Net cash provided by financing activities was approximately \$12.0 million and \$0.75 million for the years ended December 31, 2021 and 2020, respectively.
-The increase was primarily attributable to the proceeds raised in our initial public offering on August 31, 2021.
+Net cash provided by financing activities was \$0 and approximately \$12.0 million for the years ended December 31, 2022 and 2021, respectively.
+This decrease was primarily attributable to the proceeds raised in our initial public offering on August 31, 2021, with no equity or debt proceeds raised during the year ended December 31, 2022.